Step 1: Sketch Design or Use an Image

 Step 4: Ordering

-Embroider will stitch objects in exactly the order they appear in your SVG document, from lowest to highest in stacking order.
-If the distance between two objects is long, Embroider will add a jump-stitch between them automatically.
+Ink/Stitch will stitch objects in exactly the order they appear in your SVG document, from lowest to highest in stacking order.
+If the distance between two objects is long, Ink/Stitch will add a jump-stitch between them automatically.
 It uses the color of the object to determine thread color, so changes in color from one object to the next will result in a thread-change instruction being added to the embroidery output file.

-You can also manually manipulate the underlying SVG XML structure by using Inkscape’s XML Editor pane.
-Its “Raise” and “Lower” buttons directly manipulate the order of XML tags in the SVG file and are not subject to the same limitations as PageUp and PageDown.
+CTRL-SHIFT-X).
+Its “Raise” and “Lower” buttons directly manipulate the order of XML tags in the SVG file and are not subject to the same limitations as the original PageUp and PageDown.
 Note that the ordering of XML tags in the XML Editor tool is the reverse of the order of objects in the Objects tool.

-Step 4: Render to a file format supported by your machine
+Step 5: Render to a file format supported by your machine

 Embroider will create a file in the specified output directory named after your SVG file, but with the extension changed to